Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

 \subsubsection{Metallicity distribution function}

-Fig.~\ref{fig13} depicts the MDFs of stars formed in {\sc Halo1} (top panels), {\sc Halo2} (middle panels), and {\sc Halo3} (bottom panels), in each case.
+Fig.~\ref{fig:MDF_mul_fit} shows the MDFs of stars formed in {\sc Halo1} (top panels), {\sc Halo2} (middle panels), and {\sc Halo3} (bottom panels), in each case.
 These results are compared with the composite MDFs of observed MW UFDs, represented by black lines (\citealp{Fu2023}), and those of UFDs in the Local Group (LG), shown as blue lines (\citealp{Simon2019}).
 To ensure consistency, we adopt the method of \citet{Fu2023} to fit the MDF.
 This involves modeling the MDF of the simulated UFD analogs with a Gaussian distribution.
-We determine the best parameters for the mean and dispersion by maximizing the two-parameter Gaussian likelihood function (\citealp{Walker2006}), utilizing {\sc emcee} to sample the posterior distribution.
-The resulting fits are illustrated as red lines in Fig.~\ref{fig13}.
+We determine the best parameters for the mean and the dispersion by maximizing the two-parameter Gaussian likelihood function (\citealp{Walker2006}), utilizing the {\sc emcee} to sample the posterior distribution.
+The resulting fits are illustrated as red lines in Fig.~\ref{fig:MDF_mul_fit}.

-The MDFs of the simulated UFD analogs present the following characteristics: Firstly, the trend of enhanced stellar mass in {\sc Indiv} runs, compared to {\sc Burst} and {\sc SIMF} under the same initial conditions, is similarly reflected in the stellar metallicity.
-For example, in {\sc Halo1}, the average metallicity in {\sc Indiv} ($\rm \langle[Fe/H]\rangle=-2.20$) is 0.89 dex higher than in {\sc SIMF} ($\rm \langle[Fe/H]\rangle=-3.09$) and about 1 dex higher than in {\sc Burst} ($\rm \langle[Fe/H]\rangle=-3.21$).
-Furthermore, the MDF of {\sc Indiv} for {\sc Halo2} matches closely with the observed data, whereas the MDFs for {\sc Burst} and {\sc SIMF} are skewed towards lower metallicities due to the absence of relatively high-metallicities ($\rm [Fe/H]\gtrsim-2$).
-We find that in {\sc Burst} and {\sc SIMF} runs, there are no high-metallicity stars above $\rm [Fe/H]=-2.1$.
-Meanwhile, in the {\sc Indiv} runs, the maximum metallicity reaches $\rm [Fe/H]=-1.21$ in {\sc Halo1} and $\rm [Fe/H]=-1.41$ in {\sc Halo2}.
-This difference arises from the smaller mass of SSP particles (63$\msun$) in {\sc Indiv} runs.
-This allows the star particles to rapidly reflect the gas metallicity contaminated by metals from previous SNe, leading to the formation of relatively higher metallicity stars.
+The MDFs of the simulated UFD analogs exhibit the following characteristics: Firstly, for the same initial conditions, the MDF peak in the {\sc Indiv} runs tends to be at higher metallicities.
+For instance, in {\sc Halo1} and {\sc Halo2}, the {\sc Indiv} runs share the same peak as the observational data.
+Moreover, their MDFs closely match the observed data, whereas the MDFs for the {\sc Burst} and {\sc Simf} runs are skewed towards lower metallicities due to the absence of relatively high metallicities ($\rm [Fe/H]\gtrsim-2$).
+We find that in the {\sc Burst} and {\sc Simf} runs, there are no high-metallicity stars above $\rm [Fe/H]=-2.1$.